craftercms/docs/source/by-role/system-admin/installation-and-configuration/delivery/setup-delivery-using-aws-ami.rst

 Step 3: Configure Crafter Engine to deliver published projects
 --------------------------------------------------------------

 Crafter Engine is now up and running.
 However, in order to deliver content, its deployer must be configured to monitor a published repository for one or more projects.
 A delivery engine is multi-tenant and can deliver many projects.
 Each project must be configured or "initialized" such that the deployer monitors a Git repository for published updates.
 CrafterCMS's delivery tier has a decoupled, shared-nothing architecture that makes it cloud native and elastically scalable.
-You can read more about this architecture here: :ref:`newIa-general-architecture`
+You can read more about this architecture here: :ref:`general-architecture`

 In this section we'll show you how to configure a Crafter Delivery instance to monitor a published Git repository and delivery content for a given project.
 The simplest topology for this is to directly monitor the published repository of a project on the authoring instance.
 This is what we will configure.
 Let's get started.